Heartleaf Philodendron Not Growing — Why and What to Do

 Prevention

-- Fertilize monthly through the growing season
+- Fertilize monthly through the active growing season, skipping fall and winter

-- Provide medium to bright indirect light year-round
+- Provide medium to bright indirect light year-round rather than a spot that only allows survival

-- Maintain temperatures above 65°F
+- Maintain temperatures above roughly 65°F away from cold drafts and exterior walls

 Quick Summary